hollycowart/CSS-intro-with-GitHub/git_pull_requests/README.md

 1. Open your remote repo on GitHub.
 The URL will resemble this: `github.com/yourname/CSS-intro-with-GitHub`
 2. Switch into your *assignment* branch.
 On the left side, near the top, you should see a squarish green button.
 Beside it is a gray button that says "branch: master."
 Click the gray button to switch branches.
 No *assignment* branch?
 Did you [commit and sync all changes](../git_commit_and_sync)?
 3. Just below the gray button you'll see the current status of the branch.
 It should say something like "This branch is 6 commits ahead ..." or possibly "This branch is 2 commits ahead, 18 commits behind ..."
 The one thing it should NOT say is "This branch is even with ..." because that would mean you have not committed anything!
+What is this *ahead, behind* stuff?
+It compares your repo with the original repo -- the repo you forked, way back at the beginning.
+Your repo and that original repo are tethered to each other through the magic of Git!
-4. Click the squarish green button.
+4. Click the squarish green button -- start the pull request process.
 5. Now you'll see a bigger green button: "Create pull request."
 Click it.
 6. There is a form for you to fill in.
 Do so, then click the last button that says "Create pull request."